OpenNebula/marketplace-docs/source/service/kubernetes.rst

 .. note::

-    On **OpenNebula 6.0 and newer** you can use dedicated appliance `Service Kubernetes 1.18 for OneFlow - KVM <https://marketplace.opennebula.io/appliance/07520eee-6552-11eb-85e7-98fa9bde1a93>`__ to run a Kubernetes cluster managed by OneFlow in a simple way.
+    On **OpenNebula 6.0 and newer** you can use dedicated appliance `Service Kubernetes 1.21 - KVM <https://marketplace.opennebula.io/appliance/dd6ed430-bd6d-11eb-9e90-98fa9bde1a93>`__ to run a Kubernetes cluster managed by OneFlow in a simple way.
 The result is very same as with the manual configuration described below.

 Step 1 - General
 ^^^^^^^^^^^^^^^^